fritz3n/EEPROM-duckduino/README.md

 Notes and known limtations:

-- Your antivirus programm might wrondfully identify the convert.exe as a virus
+- Your antivirus programm might wrongfully identify the convert.exe as a virus
 - Some keys like printscreen might not work, this is due to the limitations of the arduino keyboard library.